bhanu481/Melanoma-Detection-Assignment/README.md

-# Project Name
+# Melanoma Detection
-> Outline a brief description of your project.
+> CNN based model which can accurately detect melanoma.
+Melanoma is a type of cancer that can be deadly if not detected early.

 ## Table of Contents